North Burnaby Club

 Summary of Responsibilities

 Reporting to the Manager of Club Services, the Club Coordinator is responsible for services, programs, administration, human resources functions, and facility management associated with Club operations.
-This position is based out of Grandview Elementary, and also oversees partner programs at the ISSofBC Welcome Centre and Queen Alexandra Elementary (KidSafe).
 The Coordinator keeps current on community needs and implements and develops new programs that respond to these needs.
 The Coordinator also acts as the Site Safety Officer for their assigned Club and oversees the Site Safety Officer in other program sites under their supervision.